DappierAI/dappier-githooks/README.md

 ### Hook not working on Windows
 - Ensure Git for Windows is installed (includes Git Bash)
 - Try running PowerShell as Administrator
-- Verify the hook file exists: `.git/hooks/prepare-commit-msg`
+- Verify the hook file exists: `%APPDATA%\Git\hooks\prepare-commit-msg`
+- Check git config: `git config --global core.hooksPath`

 ### Hook not working on macOS/Linux
-- Verify the hook is executable: `ls -la .git/hooks/prepare-commit-msg`
+- Verify the hook is executable: `ls -la ~/Library/Application\ Support/Git/hooks/prepare-commit-msg` (macOS) or `ls -la ~/.config/git/hooks/prepare-commit-msg` (Linux)
+- Check git config: `git config --global core.hooksPath`
-- If not, make it executable: `chmod +x .git/hooks/prepare-commit-msg`
+- If hook is not executable, make it executable: `chmod +x` on the hook file

 ### Commits still don't have prefix
 - Check your current branch: `git branch --show-current`
-- Verify you're not on a protected branch
+- Verify you're not on a protected branch (dev, dev2, staging, production)
 - Check if the commit message already has a prefix
+- Verify git config is set: `git config --global core.hooksPath` should return your hooks directory

 ### Need help?
 Open an issue on GitHub with: